 So take the extra few minutes to transfer them out of the grill once the grill has cooled down.
 You’ll thank yourself later!

-Lastly, empty your grease bucket if any grease accumulated in it during the cook, and then put the grill cover back once everything is cool.
+Lastly, empty your grease bucket or bucket liner if any grease accumulated in it during the cook, and then put the grill cover back once everything is cool.

 How Does a Pellet Grill Compare to Propane and Charcoal Grills?